MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/certutil.md

 - Names and values are colon separated.
 - Multiple name, value pairs are newline separated.
-- Example: "CertificateTemplate:User\nEMail:User@Domain.com"
+- Example: CertificateTemplate:User\nEMail:User@Domain.com
-- Each "\n" sequence is converted to a newline separator.
+- Each \n sequence is converted to a newline separator.

 [-config Machine\CAName]